i-krishna/Business-Analytics/Statistics-for-Data-Science/Readme.md

+# Chi-Square Fitness and Independence Test

-# Chi-Square Goodness of Fit and Independence tests are designed for categorical data based on a single sample from a single population.
+Chi-Square Goodness of Fit and Independence tests are designed for categorical data based on a single sample from a single population.

 ## Chi-Square Goodness of Fit